davidtejzr/InvoicingSystem_BachelorProject/README.md

 - loading default filter values after filter aplication (filter is working)
 - bad document items responsivity
 - updating address on document edit page rewrite this address globally
-- couldn´t save changes on exist item in price list

 ## Missing features
-- data entry wizard for the first run
 - creating new corrective tax document from basic invoice edit page
 - copying values from existing document to new document (by button on index page)
 - adding company logo upload option, stamp on invoice etc.